amalekia/car_clustering/README.md

 # car_clustering
 Classifies cars into their respective groups.
 Helps analyze important factors that help determine prices for cars.
+To view, open in Colab for optimal experience.